Woodland Carbon Guarantee (WCaG) – Delivering Long Term Income Security from Woodland Creation

 - Rural tourism – Woodland based holiday accommodation, educational access

 - Improving farm business efficiency – Taking less productive areas out of cropping

 - Amenity – Providing game cover for sporting enhancement

 - Biodiversity gain - through habitat creation and connectivity

 In addition to this we have seen landowners view the scheme as a means of initial entry into the carbon market, with the added incentive around potential for significant uplifts in carbon market prices and associated income.

-Since the scheme was launched in November 2019, Brown & Co have entered native broadleaf woodland projects between 3 & 30 hectares in size with a combined carbon value of £2.7 million over the next 35 years where the government auction price is maintained.
-In all 3 auctions to date, Brown & Co have achieved offers for the highest contract prices, significantly above auction averages.
+Since the scheme was launched in November 2019, we at Brown&Co have entered native broadleaf woodland projects between three and 30 hectares in size with a combined carbon value of £5.3million over the next 35 years where the Government auction price is maintained.
+In all three auctions to date, Brown&Co has achieved offers for the highest contract prices, significantly above auction averages.

 I was recommended Brown&Co to run my WCaG process last year.
 I was struck by their professionalism and deep knowledge of the space, which was further enhanced by a successful bid in the auction."